 Floaters and Flashes

 When people reach middle age, the vitreous gel may start to thicken or shrink, forming clumps or strands inside the eye.
 Floaters often occur when the vitreous gel pulls away from the back wall of the eye, causing a posterior vitreous detachment.
-In some cases the retina can tear if the shrinking vitreous gel pulls away from the wall of the eye.
+In some cases, the retina can tear as the shrinking vitreous gel pulls away from the wall of the eye.
 A torn retina is always a serious problem, since it can lead to a retinal detachment.

 You should see your ophthalmologist as soon as possible if:

 - One new, large floater or "showers" of floaters appear suddenly

 - You see sudden flashes of light, especially if these flashes are persistent

 - You notice other symptoms, such as the loss of side vision or if it looks as if a shade or curtain is being drawn over your field of vision

 Floaters and flashes become more common as we grow older.
 While not all floaters and flashes are serious, you should always have a medical eye examination by an ophthalmologist to make sure there has been no damage to your retina.

 Floaters can be caused by normal aging of the eye when the vitreous jelly begins to shrink.
 Other causes of floaters include the sudden release of blood cells from the retinal blood vessels or pigmented cells from underneath the retina into the vitreous jelly.
 This can occur with the tearing of the retina.
 It is not always possible to distinguish between the causes of new floaters in the eye, which is why it is essential to have an immediate ophthalmologic examination to look for retinal holes or tears.